dayreiner/dayreiner.github.io/blog/_posts/2016-03-30-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-1.md

 Photo By: [Håkan Dahlström](https://www.flickr.com/photos/dahlstroms/) {: style="color:gray; font-size: 80%; text-align: center; padding: 0px;"}

-*Part one of a two-part series.
-The second part will be posted in a couple of days...*
+**Part one of a two-part series.
+Part two, which dives into (much) deeper detail about the process is [available here](/zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2/).**

 While I manage environments across multiple cloud platforms (and even the occasional "traditional" colo) at [my workplace](https://k2digital.com), our primary application environment is in [IBM Softlayer](http://www.softlayer.com/).
 I enjoy working with Softlayer -- the API is fairly robust, there's a lot of choice (even bare-metal, should that tickle your fancy) and it allows me to deploy instances in both Toronto and Montreal.
 Canadian data-residency is a "big deal" for many Canadian companies; which the other big players like Google, AWS<sup>[1](https://aws.amazon.com/fr/blogs/aws/in-the-works-aws-region-in-canada/)</sup> and Azure<sup>[2](https://www.microsoft.com/en-ca/web/datacentre/default.aspx)</sup> can't accomodate (*yet*).